The Border that Wouldn’t Sit Still

 When those war-weary negotiators were writing up the Treaty of Guadalupe decided to use the Rio Grande as the borderline between the U.S. and Mexico, they were using the ‘Disturnell Map’.
 This map had been carefully constructed to accurately represent all of the coasts, mountains, lakes, and rivers of North America.
 It was a masterpiece; a masterpiece of its time.

 But time went on, as it always does.
 The world changed, and the map became obsolete.
-Those humans who relied too heavily on this arbitrary construction– the map –were surprised to find their expectations shattered when the Rio Grande moved, when the distances between geographic features was found to be different, when people continued to move across that area, despite what those thick-lined borders might say about where Mexico ends and the United States begins.
+Those humans who relied too heavily on this arbitrary construction– the map –were surprised to find their expectations shattered when the Rio Grande moved, when the distances between geographic features were found to be different, when people continued to move across that area, despite what those thick-lined borders might say about where Mexico ends and the United States begins.

 Like jaguars, humans tend to ignore borders in order to care for more important things: their families, their health, their culture.
 It’s strange, in fact, to expect anything else.
 Why would people whose ancestors have lived in Arizona for centuries cede their right to live there to a map created by bureaucrats?
 Why would people who are fleeing violence not naturally move towards safer ground?
 While it may be written off as naive, ecology shows us that at the foundation of all life is dynamism, change.
 Any border that would clog up the natural corridors that we use to survive and thrive is not only anti-life, but also destined to fail.